APEBOLT123/APEBOLT123/README.md

 Im trying to stop relying on ChatGpt sometimes, i do tend to overuse it!

-But it does help me learn and i still have a basic overview of python.
+But it does help me learn and i still have a basic overview of Python/Bat.